Gibside skyline walk

 Exit the field through a kissing gate and emerge onto a track, cross to the other side of the track and straight in front of you there is another kissing gate to go through.
 One more gate will take you into a meadow - walk up a short, sharp bank to the top of the field and the fence line.
 These fields are all part of Cut Thorn Farm.
-The farm buildings themselves are out of view but can be seen on the photo here - we open the buildings to the public for Open Farm Weekend.
+The farm buildings themselves are out of view but are open to the public for Open Farm Weekend.

-From up at direction point 4, there are fantastic views across the Derwent Valley all around - from the high moors of the Pennines and Durham Dales, across the Gibside estate (can you spot the Column to Liberty?), north to the Cheviots and east to towards Newcastle.
+From up at direction point four, there are fantastic views across the Derwent Valley all around - from the high moors of the Pennines and Durham Dales, across the Gibside estate (can you spot the Column to Liberty?), north to the Cheviots and east towards Newcastle.

 When you reach the fence turn left and walk along the top of the field.
 You'll pass two stiles (do not cross these) and carry on until you reach a third stile with the waymarker pointing the way.

-One of the houses you pass after direction point 5 is Fellside House.
-This was once home to Gibside's land agent in the 18th century.
+One of the houses you pass after direction point five is Fellside House.
+This was once home to Gibside's land agent in the 18th-century.
 He managed the estate while the family were away staying at their other homes or away visiting London for the winter.
 The hedge here is colourful with rhododendrons in the summer.